 Mullins (2009) consider employee commitment to embrace aspects of putting in a full self at the place of work.
 They also say that commitment for employees means how one manages time, paying dues and going of extra-mileage.
 The current world employees are so sure of their importance to their employers, and thus would deliberately join organizations that satisfy the above on workplace expectations.
 The research recommended that organizations that are perceived to be employee friendly and those that show employees a lot of consideration will capture the desired workforce and there- by emerge winners of the battle for the workforce share (Madigan et al., 2009).

 Authors Dixit and Bhati (2012) pointed out that it is the commitment of employees that is deemed relevant because it serves as a tool that may be used to forecast on the likely performance, and even absence, of the employee.
 There is evidence that using organizational commitment affects employee’s behavior and attitude in workplace.
 That high organizational commitment leads to low turnover intention, improves em- ployees’ punctuality and enhances their willingness to demonstrate behavioural methods that are related with change in attitude towards organizational change and performance (Mququlwa, 2008).
 It has been argued that employee’s commitment provides him with the attitude to adopt the objectives of the organization and align efforts towards strategic directions and values of the firm (Meyer et al., 2010).
 Thus, the firms are challenged by the necessity to enhance the introduction of organizational integration flexibility and quality service.
 Employee competence and commitment is hence determinants of any organization to compete in quality and in the same comply with change by embracing it.
 The firm therefore has to call, sieze, and nurture and maintain appropriate personnel to tackle these emerging demands (Amadi, 20144 Small and medium size businesses in Cameroonional non-governmental organizations in the health sector in Kenya which recommends the adoption of quality WLB practices.
 The proposed WLB initiatives include compressed work schedules, alternative work schedules, job sharing, childcare facilities, wellness programmes and telecommuting.
 The study noted an increase in employee motivation and productivity in the organizations that adopted these WLB initiatives.
 Flexible working schedules positively influence employee produc- tivity at the Judiciary.
 Flexible work hours are designed to keep employees motivated in a competitive business environment.
-The flexible schedules permits workers to vary their start and finish times provided a certain number of hours are worked.
+The flexible schedules permit workers to vary their start and finish times provided a certain number of hours are worked.
 This can allow them to meet family or personal commitments/ emergencies (enable employees to respond to both predictable and unpredictable circumstances), during the day or to reduce their commuting time by starting and ending work before or after the rush hour.
 When im- plemented with both employer and employee interests in mind, flexible works schedules can increase efficiency, work focus, and empower individuals to self-manage work time (Wulfert, 2010).

 According to Fletcher’s (2015), flexible work scheduling can lead to desired em- ployee commitment.
 However, this only occurs when employees perceive the flexible working scheduling in a positive light.
 Fletcher (2015) states that simply making flexi- ble working schedule available to employees may not yield the results which the employer seeks.
 Fletcher’s (2015) study also suggests that organisations engage with employees and explore how they experience commitment in their job and organisation.
 Lastly, Fletcher (2015) suggests that managers should also look at making the employment situation more secure for employees who regularly take up the benefit.
 He states that this will increase commitment and performance.